 Noreen Ismail seemed to have an airtight case against Spirit Airlines.
-Its transgressions against her, her husband, and 11-month old included overcharging her for her carry-on luggage abandoning her in Boston and making promises it never intended to keep.
+Its transgressions against her, her husband, and 11-month old included overcharging her for her carry-on luggage.
+They abondened her in Boston and making promises it never intended to keep.

 Let’s begin with Ismail’s flight from Fort Lauderdale, Fla., to Boston in late last year.
 Before the family departed they phoned Spirit to find out if they’d need to make any special arrangements for their toddler.

-“A customer service representative informed me that we were allowed one carryon bag each at no additional charge, which included my 11 month old son,” she says.
+“A customer service representative informed me that we were allowed one carryon bag each at no additional charge.
+It included my 11 month old son,” she says.
 “But when I arrived at the airport to check in I was told different.
 They would not allow me and my family to board the plane unless I paid for my carryon luggage.”

-But the worst part was the return flight.
+But as with so many problems I write about on this site, all isn’t as it appears to be.
+The worst part was the return flight.
 Ismail called before their departure to verify their flight details.
 Everything checked out.